open-rpa/openflow/readme.md

 For now only Linux (tested on ubuntu 18LTS) and windows is supported Install NodeJS version 10 (google how to do that, if in doubt, hint, use nvm if you got the wrong version installed)

+On window, run from a command prompt with admin rights

+On windows this will require build tools to be present, install using

+`npm install --global windows-build-tools`

+On linux this will require build tools to be present.
+On ubuntu you can install using

+`sudo apt-get install gcc g++ make`

-To install and run OpenFlow, install the openflow-nodered package on window, run from a command prompt with admin rights `npm i openflow-nodered -g`
+Then to install and run OpenFlow Nodered, install the openflow-nodered package `npm i openflow-nodered -g`

 On Linux run with sudo